Context Handling

 Best Practices

-source.*for online, root fields for batch - Use seed data for static content - Works identically in both modes
+--mode batchchanges when LLM calls happen, not what context the prompt sees. - Use seed data for static content — works identically in both modes.

 See Also